 The mall currently is almost completely paved, so there is little natural area on the property.
-Redevelopment of the site presents opportunities to increase the amount of landscaping in the parking lots.
+Redevelopment of the site presents opportunities to increase the amount of landscaping in the parking lots, possibly with bioswales to purify water that runs off of the paved areas of the site into the adjoining floodplain and creek.